mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 ???
 "Side note: MPI binaries"
     Some MPI software are provided with prebuilt binaries only.
 In this case, download the binaries compatible with the `linux` OS and the `x86_64` CPU architecture.
 If possible, try to choose an OpenMPI version, that the binary was built with, as close as possible to that of a module on the cluster.
 This type of MPI software includes `ORCA`.

 Spack is a popular tool to build many software packages systematically on clusters.
 It makes building processes convenient in many cases.
-If you want to use Spack to build your software package on the cluster, refer to [this page](https://mit-orcd.github.io/orcd-docs-previews/PR/PR29/recipes/spack-basics/) for details.
+If you want to use Spack to build your software package on the cluster, refer to the recipe page for Spack.

 If you develop your MPI codes, the codes can be compiled and linked like this
 ```